 However, you can tell if you have a carpenter ant problem or infestation and how to find out how they have entered a home by a few different signs.

-The first way to tell if you have a carpenter ant problem is by seeing the ants themselves.
+Evidence of carpenter ants, the first way to tell if you have a carpenter ant problem is by seeing the ants themselves.

 Carpenter ants in Kingwood and surrounding areas are typically 2 different types.
 There are either very large all black ants, or medium sized red and black ants.
 Both of these ants are active both inside the home and out.
 They are capable of nesting in the landscape in some old timbers, a nearby tree, or in the structure.